-A corporate card designed to help emerging market startups break free from local financial barriers, Tribal Credit uses a proprietary AI-driven approval process to provide small and medium companies with access to payments.
+A corporate card designed to help emerging market startups break free from local financial barriers, Tribal Credit, uses a proprietary AI-driven approval process to provide small and medium companies with access to payments.

-Founded by serial entrepreneurs, data scientists, and fintech execs who have built and led startups in both emerging markets and Silicon Valley, the startup aspires to bridge the business financial inclusion gap between the two.
+Tribal Credit is a privately held company founded by serial entrepreneurs, data scientists, and fintech execs who have built and led startups in both emerging markets and Silicon Valley, the startup aspires to bridge the business financial inclusion gap between the two.

 Tribal Credit is backed by BECO Capital, Global Ventures, Silicon Valley Bank, Endure Capital, 500 Startups, Off The Grid Ventures, Rising Tide Fund, and Tribe Capital.